perfsonar/ls-registration-daemon/README.md

     git commit -a -m "Updating to latest shared" git push
     ```
-* If you want to include a new file from the *shared* submodule, create a symbolic under *lib*.
+* If you want to include a new file from the *shared* submodule, create a symbolic link under *lib*.
 For example, if you were to add a reference to the  *perfSONAR_PS::Utils::DNS* module you would run the following:

     ```bash
     mkdir -p lib/perfSONAR_PS/Utils/